 We meet the Australian 3D artist creating futuristic dreamscapes for your visual pleasure

-From digital artists to photographers, body sculpturists to hair stylists, nail technicians to makeup artists, in our Spotlight series we profile the up and coming creatives tearing up the rule book in their respective industries.
+From digital artists to photographers, body sculpturists and hair stylists to makeup and nail artists, in our Spotlight series we profile the creatives tearing up the rule book in their respective industries.

 To go onto 3D artist and visual designer Jason Ebeyer’s Instagram is to enter a world slightly different to our own.
 Surreal and dreamlike, Jason’s heightened universe is filled with otherworldly, at times demonic, but always glossy creatures.
 Combining elements of sci-fi and technology with neo-religious iconography and BDSM, Jason’s work is hyper sexual and futurisitc.
 Think alien creatures in embrace with human women, bondage, tentacles and domination.

 Recently, the Melbourne artist has turned his hand to music collaborations, working with artists Troye Sivan and Bebe Rexha on their videos, which have racked up over 115 million views combined.
 Below, we asked him about how he honed his talents, what inspires his scenes of kinky plastic erotica, and for some advice on making art with technology.

 Tell us a bit about yourself and where you grew up?

 Jason Ebeyer: I was originally born and raised in the suburbs of Melbourne, Australia up until I was about 13 or 14 and then my parents decided to move to a rural country town.
 It was such a culture shock for me.
 I never really fit in with the kids there and when I was in high school I was always told, "The nail that sticks out gets hammered first".
 It was around this time that I threw myself into being creative.

 Do you remember the first time you were conscious of your appearance?